hengchu/WikiTextClassifier/blog_post.md

 are primates).
 We tuned <math><mn>N</mn></math> so that the labels still appear descriptive of the text for humans.

-We finally get 370 fine categories and 180 coarse categories.
+We finally end up 370 fine categories and 180 coarse categories.